emmy3000/FusionFinance/README.md

 I appreciate contributions from the community!
 If you'd like to contribute to the project, you can:

 - [Report issues](https://github.com/emmy3000/FusionFinance/issues) for bug reports or feature requests.
-- Fork or Clone the repository and create a new branch for your changes.
+- Either fork or clone the repository and create a new branch for your changes.
 - Submit pull requests to address issues or add new features.

 Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute.